27 January 2020

 10. Early bird tickets are now available!

 You can now take advantage of our early bird offer for non-members.
-Until 31 March, tickets are just £75 so don’t miss out on this discount!
+Early bird tickets are just £75 so don’t miss out on this discount!

 For members it’s even better, as your organisation gets a limited number of free places.
 If you've used your free places, you can benefit from the early bird rate.